coveo/hg-auto-semver/README.md

 # hg-auto-semver
 Automatically bump versions according to parents branch name.
+Currently supports npm and maven.

 ## How it works
 hg-auto-semver checks for the merged branches between the current revision and the latest tag.